Painful Defecation in Dogs: Causes and Treatment

 Symptoms of anal sac problems include your dog dragging his bottom along the ground, as well as licking and chewing at the area.
 Swelling may be noted on one or both sides of the anus as well.
 Treatment varies depending on what's causing the problem but may include expressing the sacs, flushing them with an antiseptic or antibiotic while under general anesthesia, or lancing the sac, again under general anesthesia.

 Painful defecation in dogs can also be the result of an enlarged prostate pressing against your dog's rectum.
-Several things can cause a prostate to become enlarged, including a tumor, infection, or the natural effects of aging.
+Several things can cause a prostate to become enlarged, including a tumor, infection, or hormones if the dog is not neutered.

 Straining to defecate and blood in the urine are all signs of an enlarged prostate; if infection is the cause of the enlargement, your dog may also urinate more or drink more water.
 Treating an enlarged prostate depends on what's causing it, but may include surgery, neutering, or a course of antibiotics.